Free Accounts Terms of Service

 This is a legal agreement (“Agreement”) between Concord Worldwide Inc. (“Concord”) and You (together “The Parties”).
-This Agreement provides terms regarding the use of free accounts only.
-If You purchased a subscription to a paid plan, then refer to the Commercial Terms here.
+This Agreement provides terms regarding the use of the System and of the Free Subscription Plan (“Free Account”).
+If You are an existing Free Account user, then Concord is providing You with prior notice of these changes which will be effective as of May 1, 2021.
+If You purchased a subscription to a paid Subscription Plan, then refer to the Commercial Terms here.

-By registering for an account in the System, You confirm Your acceptance of this Agreement.
+By accessing the System or registering for a Free Account in the System, You confirm Your acceptance of this Agreement.

 PLEASE READ THESE TERMS CAREFULLY TO ENSURE THAT YOU UNDERSTAND THEM.
 THIS AGREEMENT CONTAINS A MANDATORY INDIVIDUAL ARBITRATION AND CLASS ACTION/JURY TRIAL WAIVER PROVISION THAT REQUIRES THE USE OF ARBITRATION ON AN INDIVIDUAL BASIS TO RESOLVE DISPUTES, RATHER THAN JURY TRIALS OR CLASS ACTIONS.